ketka82uk/Baggle/README.md

 ### The solution

-Instead of an e-commerce payment solution, Baggle! allows users to 'Baggle' for items.
-Each user (or Baggler) uploads items onto the site, rather like they would on eBay or Gumtree.
+Instead of an e-commerce payment solution, Baggle! allows users to 'baggle' for items.
+Each user (or Baggler) uploads items onto the site, similar to how they would on eBay or Gumtree.
 Other users can then search for those items.
-If a user sees an item they want, they can offer one of their own items in exchange.
+If a user sees an item they want, they can offer one of their own uploaded items in exchange.
 If the exchange is accepted then the Baggle is made and the item is swapped.

 ## The plan